bertsky/nmalign/README.md

   --filelist2 FILENAME           as text file with file paths of strings

 Other options:
-  -j, --processes INTEGER RANGE  number of processes to run in parallel
+  -i, --interactive              prompt for each assigned pair, either proceeding or skipping -j, --processes INTEGER RANGE  number of processes to run in parallel
                                  [1<=x<=32]
   -N, --normalization TEXT       JSON object with regex patterns and